* Obama and top Republican meet amid signs of movement

 * Clearwire down after agreeing to sell rest of company to Sprint

-NEW YORK, Dec 17 (Reuters) - The S&P 500 ended at its highest level in almost two months on Monday on rising hopes that negotiations over the "fiscal cliff" were making progress and that a deal could be reached in days.
+NEW YORK, Dec 17 (Reuters) - U.S. stocks climbed on Monday on rising hopes that negotiations over the “fiscal cliff” were making progress and that a deal could be reached in days.

 After weeks of stalemate, President Barack Obama and Republican House Speaker John Boehner met at the White House on Monday, raising hopes that Washington will be able to head off steep tax hikes and spending cuts that threaten the economy.